Skills to Motivate and Develop your Athletes

 Coaches should have appropriate insurance, which covers both public liability and personal accidents.
 Many governing bodies include insurance as part of their affiliation fee.

-It is recommended that coaches do not use their personal vehicles for transporting athletes to venues.
-If coaches do use their own vehicles then they should ensure they are properly licensed and insured.
-With young athletes coaches should seek the assistance of the parents/guardians.
+It is recommended that coaches do not use their vehicles for transporting athletes to venues.
+If coaches do use their cars, then they should ensure they are correctly licensed and insured.
+With young athletes, coaches should seek the assistance of the parents/guardians.

 Coaches have an ethical and legal responsibility to:

 A coach is required to comply with their National Governing Body's code of ethics and conduct.
 The following is a summary of the code of ethics for coaches as supplied by the National Governing Body for Athletics in the UK to its registered coaches.
 The coach's primary role is to facilitate the process of individual development through the achievement of athletic potential.
 This role accepts the athletes' long-term interests as of greater importance than short-term athletic considerations.
 To fulfill this role, the coach must behave in an ethical manner respecting the following points:

 Coaches should seek out and fully co-operate with all individuals and agencies that could play a role in the development of the athletes they coach.
 This includes working openly with other coaches, using the expertise of sports scientists and sports physicians, and displaying active support of the National Governing Body.

 If you quote information from this page in your work, then the reference for this page is:

 Brian Mackenzie is a British Athletics level 4 performance coach and a coach tutor/assessor.
 He has been coaching sprint, middle distance, and combined event athletes for the past 30+ years and has 45+ years of experience as an endurance athlete.